 Gravitational waves (GWs) are perturbations in spacetime that were predicted by Einstein's Theory of General Relativity (GR) in 1916~\cite{Einstein:1916}.
 In September 2015, the Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) recorded the first observation of gravitational waves from a binary black hole merger (BBH)~\citep{GW150914}.
 Since then, the LIGO-Virgo-KAGRA collaboration has announced 90 significant gravitational-wave events from the three observing runs~\cite{GWTC-1, GWTC-2, GWTC-2.1, GWTC-3}.

 As the sensitivity of ground-based gravitational-wave interferometers steadily improves, it is possible to measure increasingly subtle effects in the waveforms of observed signals.
 One such opportunity is testing for the existence of gravitationally lensed GWs: gravitational waves that have been deflected after propagating near massive objects~\cite{1992grle.book, Takahashi:2003ix}.
 In this paper, we focus on strong lensing in geometric optics, which forms multiple images with differing magnifications from a single source.
 These images can be further categorized into three types based on their solution to the lens equation: type I images consisting of local minimum solutions, type II images consisting of saddle point solutions, and type III images consisting of local maximum solutions~\cite{Blandford:1986zz, Ezquiaga:2020gdt,Ezquiaga:2023xfe, Wang:2021kzt,Vijaykumar:2022dlp}.
-Each solution induces a different phase shift to the observed gravitational wave; type II solutions are of particular interest as the resulting lensed gravitational-wave signal is not degenerate with other non-lensed waveforms.
+Each solution induces a different phase shift to the observed gravitational wave, but the phase shifts in type I and type III images are degenerate with the phase of a non-lensed waveform.
+Type II images, however, have a non-degenerate phase shift, making these solutions particularly interesting.

 This feature has been previously explored as a way to identify a lensed signal with a single image~\cite{Ezquiaga:2020gdt,Wang:2021kzt, Vijaykumar:2022dlp}.
 A wide variety of different investigations of evidence of lensing in recent gravitational-wave catalogs have been conducted~\cite{Hannuksela:2019kle, gwtc2_lensing, Dai:2020tpj, gwtc3_lensing, Janquart:2023mvf}; although multiple candidates have been investigated~\cite{Dai:2020tpj,Janquart:2023mvf}, no gravitational-wave signal has been confidently identified as lensed.